josefandersson/userscripts/README.md

 - [__HF-title-alerts__](https://github.com/josefandersson/userscripts/tree/master/HF-title-alerts) - Adds an alert indicator to the page title.
 - [__ifrågasätt-gets-rekt__](https://github.com/josefandersson/userscripts/tree/master/ifrågasätt-gets-rekt) - Manipulate ratings on others' comments on Swedish news sites if they are using Ifrågasätt AB comments.
 - [__travian-enhanced__](https://github.com/josefandersson/userscripts/tree/master/travian-enhanced) - Enhance the Travian experience with keyboard shortcuts and useful tools.
+- [__instagram-better-player__](https://github.com/josefandersson/userscripts/tree/master/instagram-better-player) - Exposes the default video player on Instagram videos to allow for volume change and seeking.
+Also contains some extra QoL features.

 ## Userscripts in _other_ repos